oras-project/oras-www/docs/blog/gatekeeper-policies-as-oci-image.md

 The continuous reconciliation of GitOps reconciles between the desired state, now stored in an OCI registry, with the actual state, running in Kubernetes.
 Gatekeeper policies as OCI images are now just seen like any container images for your Kubernetes clusters as they are pulled from OCI registries.
 This continuous reconciliation from OCI registries, not interacting with Git, has a lot of benefits in terms of scalability, performance and security as you will be able to configure very fine grained access to your OCI images, across the fleet of your clusters.

-_For a more complete tutorial illustrating this flow with Config Sync and Policy Controller as part of the Anthos Config Management service, you could [check this blog out](https://medium.com/google-cloud/deploying-gatekeeper-policies-as-oci-artifacts-the-gitops-way-e1233429ae2)._
+_For a more complete tutorial illustrating this flow with Config Sync and Policy Controller as part of the Anthos Config Management service with Google Kubernetes Engine (GKE), you could [check this blog out](https://medium.com/google-cloud/deploying-gatekeeper-policies-as-oci-artifacts-the-gitops-way-e1233429ae2)._